Krishsh93/PDF_ASK/README.md

 - TF-IDF vector stores are saved in `vector_stores` directory
 - Text is split into chunks using LangChain's RecursiveCharacterTextSplitter
 - Document similarity is calculated using cosine similarity
+- Vector stores are persisted using Python's pickle format

 ### Frontend Development
 - Components are organized in the `src/components` directory